FourteenBrush/MathExpressionParser/README.md

 assert result == Math.PI;
 ```

+For more complex functions, take a look at the method that accepts a [FunctionCallSite](src/main/java/me/fourteendoggo/mathexpressionparser/function/FunctionCallSite.java).

 Functions are called like regular methods in Java and can also be nested, for example:

 ```java